The 20 Worst Movies Starring Oscar-Winning Actors

-Since winning the Academy Award for Boys Don't Cry in 2000, Hilary Swank has rarely gotten her due as an actress.
+Since winning the Academy Award for Boys Don't Cry in 2000, Hilary Swank has rarely gotten her due as an actor.
 But most of the films she's appeared in have at least earned better reviews than 2007's The Reaping, a biblical plague horror film roundly mocked for its all-too-appropriate tagline, "What hath God wrought?"
 As a critic for the San Francisco Chronicle noted, "What could Swank really have done with such a cliché-ridden screenplay, except turn it down?"

 Aloha, Emma Stone

 Emma Stone has learned her lesson after Aloha, a film she had to apologize for.
 It's not just that the 2015 movie wasn't good, though critics agreed it was one of director Cameron Crowe's worst films; it was also that Stone was playing a character of Hawaiian and Asian heritage.
 The whitewashing controversy around Aloha was its most notable sin, but only one of many reasons Stone—who went on to win the Academy Award for La La Land in 2017—would probably prefer it was never spoken of again.

 Season of the Witch, Nicolas Cage

 Picking the worst Nicolas Cage movie is a real challenge, both because the actor has made some impressively bad films, and because some of his "worst" movies are also his most delightful.
 Over the past several years, Cage—who won an Oscar for his 1995 performance in Leaving Las Vegas—has leaned into his over-the-top, unhinged persona, picking projects that allow him to let it all hang out.
 So while Season of the Witch got awful reviews upon its release in 2011, it's hard to believe Cage would feel particularly ashamed of it.
 Bad or not, he seems to be having fun!